lleWelll/gcode2png/README.md

 ## Features

+- option to visualize model on specified layer
+- option to define output image resolution
+- option to define camera angle when saving to png
+- option to show image preview (no more weird unrendered windows)
 - `--help` is showing usage
 - different options to show bed, model  + moves + supports
 - auto adjust camera based on the model dimensions and location
 - remove first 5 gcode entries from object - helps not to show pruge lines, which would distract the camera view etc
-- option to define output image resolution
-- option to show image preview (no more weird unrendered windows)
 - set env var `LOGLEVEL=DEBUG` to see log flood on stderr
 - python 3.10+